 Archived documents confirm the existence of asbestos products on submarines, specifically gaskets for flanged valves, piping thermal insulation, gaskets for main turbines, auxiliary power cables, cork insulation, felt used for machinery, and automatic drain valves.

-Crew members onboard submarines spent long periods of time inside, meaning they had an especially high risk of significant exposure- especially when you consider that all air within submarines was recirculated.
+Crew members onboard submarines spent long periods inside, meaning that they had an especially high risk of significant exposure- especially when you consider that all air within submarines was recirculated.